AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 15.md

 Dictionary:
--> services are public so they can be access by other components -> if the variable is doesn't give an access modifier(public protected, private), they are public by default
+-> services are public so they can be access by other components ->if the variable doesn't have an access modifier(public protected, private), they are public by default

 146. Persisting the login

--> our Angular app, when the cookies has the HttpOnly flag set, can't access the cookie from
+-> our Angular app, when the cookies has the HttpOnly flag set, can't access the cookie form

 How we can check if a user is logged in so we can update the header?